 There are eight basic types of charcoal grills: kettle, barrel, ceramic, kamado, hibachi, cart, portable, and built-in models.

 - Kettle charcoal grills are the classic, rounded grill.
-They have a steel chamber on legs that holds the charcoal grate and cooking grate.
+They have a steel chamber on legs that holds the charcoal and cooking grates.
 They usually have a lid and chamber with vents to control airflow into the grill.

 - Barrel charcoal grills look like a steel barrel sliced in half.
 The halves are hinged so the grill has a lid, and a grate sits in the bottom of the chamber.
 It has top and bottom vents and may also have a chimney.

 - Kamado charcoal grills, also known as ceramic grills or egg-shaped cookers, take longer to heat up but will hold and radiate heat longer than a standard steel grill.
-They have a narrow, egg shape that reduces airflow on the food so your steaks stay moist while cooking.
+They have a narrow egg shape that reduces airflow on the food so steaks stay moist while cooking.

-- Cart charcoal grills have different chamber shapes and grid patterns, but their defining feature is at least one pair of wheels that makes them very portable.
-You can roll them to wherever you want to cook out.
+- Cart charcoal grills have various chamber shapes and grid patterns, but their defining feature is at least one pair of wheels that makes them very portable.
+Users can roll them anywhere they’d like to cook out.

 - Portable charcoal grills usually have a smaller cooking surface, folding legs, a carrying handle, built-in tabletop stand, and a compact size.
-Designed to take camping or tailgating, they tend to be smaller and even more portable than cart grills.
+Designed for camping or tailgating, they tend to be smaller and even more portable than cart grills.

-- Built-in charcoal grills are fixtures built to remain outdoors year round.
+- Built-in charcoal grills are fixtures built to remain outdoors year-round.
 They can be made of bricks, mortar, concrete, cast iron, tile, and steel.
-A built-in requires a significant time and money commitment, however, once the grill is built, it will last much longer than a standard charcoal grill.
+A built-in grill requires a significant time and money commitment; however, once the grill is built, it will last much longer than a standard charcoal grill.

 Size and Weight

-Consider how and where you will use a grill when deciding on the best charcoal grill for you.
-If you need to store it indoors over the winter or take it on camping trips, choose one that is small and lightweight.
-If you regularly cook for a crowd, the best charcoal grill for you will be one with a lot of surface area for cooking food.
+Consider how and where the grill will be used when deciding on the best charcoal grill.
+If the grill will be stored indoors over the winter or taken on camping trips, one that is small and lightweight would be best.
+If users will regularly be cooking for a crowd, the best charcoal grill will be one with a lot of surface area for cooking food.

 Heat Control and Airflow

-The key to cooking food properly on a charcoal grill is controlling the temperature.
-You do this by adjusting the amount of oxygen the flames get.
-Vents in the hood and chamber let you control the airflow.
-You can also control heat by controlling the distance between the food and the flames.
-You can do this on a grill by raising or lowering the charcoal and cooking grates.
+The key to cooking food properly on a charcoal grill is controlling the temperature, which is accomplished by adjusting the amount of oxygen the flames get.
+Vents in the hood and chamber let the user control the airflow.
+Users can manage the heat by controlling the distance between the food and the flames.
+To do this, raise or lower the charcoal and cooking grates.

-- digital temperature controls, which let you set the temperature at which you want to cook your food.
+- Digital temperature controls, which let cooks set the temperature.
 The grill makes the necessary adjustments to its ventilation to maintain the temperature, taking the guesswork out of heat control.

-- an ignition switch, so you don’t need a match or lighter to ignite the charcoal.
+- An ignition switch, so matches and lighters are not necessary to ignite the charcoal.

-- smokers that enable you cook food slowly and at a lower heat.
+- Smokers that enable users to cook food slowly and at a lower heat.
 Smoking is a different technique from grilling, which is about high heat and fast cooking.
 Some charcoal grills have a separate chamber for smoking food or a main chamber designed to double as a smoker.

 Ease of Cleaning

 Grease and charred pieces of food stick to the grill, and the chamber, ash basket, or drawer fills up with ashes after each cooking session.
-Some charcoal grill grates can be run through the dishwasher, but it’s usually best to hand wash and dry them along with the chamber.
-It’s easier to get ashes out of a grill if there’s a basket or drawer you can pull out.
+Some charcoal grill grates can be run through the dishwasher, but it’s usually best to hand-wash and dry them along with the chamber.
+It’s easier to get ashes out of a grill if there’s a basket or drawer that can be pulled out.

 Here are answers to some of the most commonly asked questions about charcoal grills.